Psycho Cybernetics: An In-Depth Guide On How to Use and Apply For Massive Success

 When we over-react to negative feedback or criticism, we are likely to conclude that not only is our present course slightly off-beam, or wrong, but that it is wrong for us to even want to go forward…excessive negative feedback that the effect of interfering with, or stopping completely, the appropriate response.

 We’ve all been at the mercy of criticism from others…being told that we’re stupid, we’re wrong, or various other things that prevent us from expressing our true selves.
-These often come from peers.
 As a result, we internalize this feedback as judgments on our character and we’re less likely to act in a way that is congruent with our true natures and desires.

 Over time, this type of personality creates someone who is oversensitive to negative criticism and takes it as a personal attack on them.
 This creates people who are always defending themselves at one extreme or people who don’t take any action whatsoever on the other because they view all negative feedback as “bad”.